mlang789/steam-project/README.md

 - The goal of generation is stylistic and sentiment coherence rather than factual accuracy.
 - Evaluation is intentionally lightweight and exploratory (automatic checks + qualitative inspection).
 - Fine-tuning uses a pragmatic setup (LoRA + 4-bit quantization) suitable for student GPU environments (Colab).
+- Further improvements would focus on tighter length control (e.g., decoding constraints such as `min_new_tokens` / lower `max_new_tokens`, or post-processing for strict word-count compliance).